St. Louis Cardinals: Who Wins The Fourth Outfield Spot? [Opinion]

 This year is different.
 With Fowler patrolling center field and Randal Grichuk and Stephen Piscotty holding down the corner outfield positions, the Cardinals carry both power and speed on offense and quality range on defense.

-Now to say Fowler is the next Edmonds is beyond far-fetched, and while Cardinal fans are ecstatic to see him wearing red instead of blue, it’s too early to say whether he’ll be the impact player manager Mike Matheny needs him to be.
+To say Fowler is the next Edmonds is beyond far-fetched, and while Cardinal fans are ecstatic to see him wearing red instead of blue, it’s too early to say whether he’ll be the impact player manager Mike Matheny needs him to be.

 He certainly brings slightly better range in center than Grichuk and more speed and athleticism to the team overall.
 While Grichuk probably prefers to remain in center, his move to left is a monumental upgrade over Holliday in terms of defense.

 Both Grichuk and Piscotty are young guys still learning, but at 25 and 26, both are poised to have big years at the plate.
-Whichever way you break it down; this pair is expected to fit in at four in five in the heart of the batting order and on a team that lacks power, are expected to be run-producing players.
+Whichever way you break it down, this pair is expected to fit in at four in five in the heart of the batting order and, on a team that lacks power, are expected to be run-producing players.

 This trio has the potential to be one of the better collective starting outfield groups in the game.
 They’re young, fast, and consistent.
 When we look beyond the starters at the fourth outfield spot, is where things start to get interesting.